Godless arrogance

 Back on track!
 The important part is that genius can be transferred, at least to some extent.
 As Sertillanges and Okawa both insist, exposure to this kind of thinking has a chance to change our own way of thinking.
 Not the content, mind you, but the very form of our thinking.

 Do you see what I mean?
-There is ordinary transfer of information, and there is transfer of capacity for information.
+There is an ordinary transfer of information, and there is the transfer of capacity for information.
 Any parrot can do the first, but who is capable of the second?
 Who can touch your mind and expand it in new directions?
 These rare and precious moments change our lives.

 This gets even more pronounced when you get to the geniuses of the past.
 The knowledge in society at that time was not just fairly small, but much of it was Just Plain Wrong.
 The gender of your children does not depend on which testicle the semen comes from, even though Aristotle is undoubtedly a genius in numerous ways.
 And Plato may have been more than a bit off with his idea of women as communal property.
 The cosmology of Moses was extremely simplified, to say the least.
 Even relatively modern writers are children of their time to an almost shocking degree when it comes to the facts they assume and the acceptance of some values in their society.